 The dialog should not have any content, because this is loaded from the success or error page!

-Also, make sure 'Show dialog automatically' is off, so the dialog is initially hidden.
+Uncheck 'Show dialog automatically', so the dialog will be initially hidden.

 Make sure 'Use built-in PHP form processor script' is checked and select a success and error page.